-2.1.4 The City shall maintain a budget system to monitor expenditures and revenues on a monthly basis, with a thorough analysis and adjustment (if required) at least at mid-year.

-2.2 All budgetary procedures will conform to existing state regulations.
-Oregon budget law requires each local government to prepare a balanced budget and Oregon Administrative Rules state: 1) the budget must be constructed in such a manner that the total resources in a fund equal the total of expenditures and requirements for that fund, and 2) the total of all resources of the entity must equal the total of all expenditures and all requirements for the entity.

-2.3 The budget process will be coordinated so that major policy issues and department goals and objectives are identified and incorporated into the budget.

-2.4 The cost allocation plan, previously developed, will be reviewed annually and serve as the basis for distributing general government and internal service costs to other funds and capital projects.

-2.5 The City Council shall adopt the budget at the fund, departmental or program level as a total dollar amount for all appropriations except contingency, unappropriated ending fund balance and reserves, which shall be stated separately.

-2.6 Long-term debt or bond financing shall only be used for the acquisition of capital improvements or specialized equipment with a cost greater than \$100,000.
-Long-term debt or bond financing shall not be used to finance current operating expenditures.

-2.7 Every City fund, department, program or activity shall start each year's budget cycle with no predetermined appropriation amount.
-Budget appropriation decisions and the allocation of resources shall be based on direction provided by the City Council and implemented by the City Manager.
+- activities.
+The objective is to maximize the benefit of the available resources. - 2.1.4 The City shall maintain a budget system to monitor expenditures and revenues on a monthly basis, with a thorough analysis and adjustment (if required) at least at mid-year. - 2.2 All budgetary procedures will conform to existing state regulations.
+Oregon budget law requires each local government to prepare a balanced budget and Oregon Administrative Rules state: 1) the budget must be constructed in such a manner that the total resources in a fund equal the total of expenditures and requirements for that fund, and 2) the total of all resources of the entity must equal the total of all expenditures and all requirements for the entity. - 2.3 The budget process will be coordinated so that major policy issues and department goals and objectives are identified and incorporated into the budget. - 2.4 The cost allocation plan, previously developed, will be reviewed annually and serve as the basis for distributing general government and internal service costs to other funds and capital projects. - 2.5 The City Council shall adopt the budget at the fund, departmental or program level as a total dollar amount for all appropriations except contingency, unappropriated ending fund balance and reserves, which shall be stated separately. - 2.6 Long-term debt or bond financing shall only be used for the acquisition of capital improvements or specialized equipment with a cost greater than \$100,000.
+Long-term debt or bond financing shall not be used to finance current operating expenditures. - 2.7 Every City fund, department, program or activity shall start each year's budget cycle with no predetermined appropriation amount.
+Budget appropriation decisions and the allocation of resources shall be based on direction provided by the City Council and implementation of that direction by the City Manager.

-2.8 The City will submit the Adopted Budget Document to the GFOA to obtain the Award for Distinguished Budget Presentation.

-2.9 A budget calendar will be prepared annually detailing the key elements in the development of the budget.
+- 2.8 The City will submit the Adopted Budget Document to the Government Finance Officer's Association (GFOA) to obtain the Award for Distinguished Budget Presentation. - 2.9 A budget calendar will be prepared detailing the key elements in the development of the budget.
+(Please see exhibit 1).

-3. Expenditure Control Policies
+3 Expenditure Control Policies

-3.1 Expenditures will be controlled through appropriate internal controls and procedures.
-Management must ensure expenditures comply with the legally adopted budget.
-Each Department or Division Manager or Director will be responsible for the administration of his/her department/division budget.
-This includes accomplishing the goals and objectives incorporated into the budget and monitoring each department/division budget for compliance with spending limitations.

-3.2 The City Manager will administer expenditure control at the category level and program or divisional level.
+- 3.1 Expenditures will be controlled through appropriate internal controls and procedures.
+Management must ensure expenditures comply with the adopted budget.
+Department or Division Manager or Director will be responsible for the his/her administration of department/division budget. includes accomplishing the goals and objectives incorporated into the budget monitoring department/division budget for compliance with spending limitations. - 3.2 The City Manager will administer expenditure control at the category level and program or divisional level.
 Additionally, the City Manager may give authorization to mandate this level of control down to any line item level.
 Expenditures anticipated to be in excess of these levels require approval of the City Manager, or Finance Director.
-Any increase in a budget category anticipated to exceed \$50,000 will require City Council approval.

-3.3 All purchases of goods and services must comply with the City's Purchasing Policies, guidelines and procedures and with State laws and regulations.

-3.4 All compensation planning and collective bargaining will include analyses of total cost of compensation, which includes analysis of salary increases, health benefits, pension contributions, and other fringe benefits.
+Any increase in a budget category anticipated to exceed \$50,000 will require City Council approval. - 3.3 All purchases of goods and services must comply with the City's Purchasing Policies, guidelines and procedures and with State laws and regulations. - 3.4 All compensation planning and collective bargaining will include analyses of total cost of compensation, which includes analysis of salary increases, health benefits, pension contributions, and other fringe benefits.
 The City will only propose operating personnel costs that can be supported by continuing operating revenues.

-3.5 City staff is to make every effort to control expenditures to ensure City services and programs provided to its citizens and taxpayers are cost effective and efficient.
+3.5 City staff are to make every effort to control expenditures to ensure City services and programs provided to its citizens and taxpayers are cost effective and efficient.
 Expenditures that will reduce future costs will be encouraged.

-4. Capital Improvement Policies
+4 Capital Improvement Policies